VegaDeftwing/OpGuidesHugoSrc/content/Music/Instruments/guitar.md

 There are tens of thousands of different pedals out there, from brands that make millions of each pedal to limited run, hand-made boxes.
 Every effect and combination of effects you could ever want in a pedal exists in one form or another.

 ### What is a pedal (and what’s not)

+Just to limit our scope here, it's worth noting not all effects are pedals.
+Some guitarist prefer rack unit effects for example

+[TODO] picture here.

+It's also notable that fx pedals don't have to be used with guitars.
+It's pretty common to use them with synths or other instruments that have electronic outputs as well.
+It's pretty common even for electric-acoustic guitar players to use at least a reverb pedal.

 Pedals, multi-fx, why stomp switches, rack-fx, non-guitar uses,